Fair Abstractive Summarization of Diverse Perspectives: Evaluating Fairness in Summarization

-If all values' UER are close to their averaged center, it indicates the generated summary leans towards certain values.
-In this case, we say that each value has a similar possibility to be unfair, so-called second-order fairness.
+Inspired by~\citet{macqueen1967some}, SOF measures the coherence of UER set $S_{\text{UER}}$ via computing the average distance to the center $\sum_{s \in S_\text{UER}}s/r$.
+If all values' UER are close to their averaged center, the possibilities of being unfair are similar for values.
+In this case, each value has a similar possibility to be unfair, so-called second-order fairness.

-\textbf{Tolerance Hyperparameter.} Regarding $\tau$, the threshold that decides whether a value is under-represented is based on the application scenarios~\citep{celis2018fair}.
+\paragraph{Tolerance Hyperparameter.} Regarding $\tau$, the threshold that decides whether a value is under-represented is based on the application scenarios~\citep{celis2018fair}.
 When strict fairness is required, such as the political opinions of two parties, this threshold should be set to a high value, for instance, $\tau = 0.8$ or higher~\citep{shandilya2018fairness}.
 However, in some other text summarization tasks in our daily lives, we do not require each value to have strict constraints, such as product review summarization.
 In the extreme case, we only want each value to appear in the summary rather than constraining the time of appearance, so we can set $\tau = 0$.
 In this paper, we set $\tau = 0.8$ for all experiments~\citep{biddle2017adverse}, if not specified.